numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

         return ufunc.resolve_impl(tuple(res))

 In this case, just as a ``Timedelta64 * int64`` and ``int64 * timedelta64``
-``UFuncImpl`` is necessary, a second promoter has to be registered to handle the case where the integer is passed first.
+``UFuncImpl`` is necessary, a second promoter will have to be registered to handle the case where the integer is passed first.

-Promoters and UFUncImpls are discovered by using the best matching one first.
+Promoter and ``UFuncImpl`` are discovered by finding the best matching one.
-Initially, it will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well *unless* the mismatch occurs due to unspecified output arguments.
+Initially, it will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well *unless* the mismatch occurs due to unspecified output arguments:
 When two signatures are identical for all inputs, but differ in the output the first one registered is used.
-In all other cases, the creation of a new ``AbstractDType`` should allow to resolve any disambiguities.
+In all other cases, the use of a more precise ``AbstractDType`` will allow to resolve any disambiguities.

-This allows support of loops specialization if an output is supplied or the full loop is specified.
+This above rules enable loop specialization if an output is supplied or the full loop is specified.
 It should not typically be necessary, but allows resolving ``np.logic_or``, etc. which have both ``Object, Object->Bool`` and ``Object, Object->Object`` loops (using the first by default).
-In principle it could be used to add loops by-passing casting, such as ``float32 + float32 -> float64`` *without* casting both inputs to ``float64``.
+In principle it can be used to add loops by-passing casting, such as ``float32 + float32 -> float64`` *without* casting both inputs to ``float64``.